Emergent by Design: Solutions Creating More Solutions

 Another important concept Johnson refers to is “stacking”, combining or re-appropriating previous innovations to create new ones, often in unusual and unexpected ways through what evolutionary biologists call exaptation.
 He uses the example of Tim Berners-Lee developing and combining several technologies (HTML, URI and HTTP) to create the World Wide Web (laying the groundwork for the modern Semantic Web stack I mentioned in an earlier post)

 In my next post, I’ll be sharing my fellowship1 final report with several specific recommendations related to how we can work together on implementing the above ideas within the agrifood systems domain, transforming our Land Grant system into a “socio-technical platform supporting continuous learning and innovation”.
 On January 19th from 12-1pm Eastern Time I’ll also be sharing those results via an eXtension Zoom webinar.
-Those interested in attending can register here.
-A recording of the presentation will be made available on this site for those who cannot attend.
+UPDATE -a recording of that presentation and the slides are now available here.

 - This Solving for Pattern series represents one effort to learn and work out loud as I pursue an eXtension supported “Land Grant Informatics” fellowship, exploring ways we might more effectively link people, technology and information in support of healthy people, food systems, communities, and our Land Grant mission.